BurntSushi/csql/README.md

 ### Unstable

-At the moment, I'm still experimenting with the public API, so I may still introduce breaking changes.
+At the moment, this project is a bit of an experiment.
+I'd like to try and use it in a few packages to see if it shortens the amount of boiler plate error handling and makes other menial tasks easier.

+Expect breaking changes to be made while I experiment.